Denperidge-Redpencil/denperidge-redpencil.github.io/source/_drafts/w3schools-accessibility.md

 - An `aside` is still connected to `main`'s content
     - Aria-label & use case example: share this page
 - `div` and `span` elements say nothing about the content.
 Only use these if no other option makes sense
 - `a` links should usually **not** open in a new tab or window.
-If it does, make the user aware of this behaviour and ensure you do it with a good reason (like highlighted [here on Adrian Roselli's blog](https://adrianroselli.com/2020/02/link-targets-and-3-2-5.html#Exceptions), which fully details why new tab/window behaviour is not advisable)
+If it does, make the user aware of this behaviour and ensure you do it with a good reason (like highlighted [on the link targets article on Adrian Roselli's blog](https://adrianroselli.com/2020/02/link-targets-and-3-2-5.html#Exceptions), which fully details why new tab/window behaviour is not advisable)
+- If you have multiple `nav` elements, use `aria-label` to clearly communicate differences (e.g. `aria-label="main"`)
+- `button` elements that (for example) open a modal or a hamburger ùenu, should have an `aria-label` (e.g. `aria-label="Enter zip code to find a dealer nearby"` or `aria-label="Open menu"` respectively)
+- If two buttons are made for the same function (e.g. a text button and a icon button to open the same modal), they should be merged into one element

 ## Skip link
 Allows the user to quickly go to the most important part of the page.
 Test it out by pressing tab on [WebAIM's website](https://webaim.org/)